 We were in Leicester city centre this weekend experiencing some of the great things they have on this Christmas.
 There’s a wheel of light which looks spectacular lit up.
 They have a covered ice rink, located next to the wheel.
 Plus a Christmas market with stalls selling gifts, crafts and food.
-There’s a fun fair on over at Humberstone Gate West.
-You can catch two pantomimes this winter with Beauty and the beast at De Montfort hall or Dick Wittington at The Little Theatre.
+There’s a funfair on over at Humberstone Gate West.
+You can catch two pantomimes this winter with Beauty and the beast at De Montfort Hall or Dick Whittington at The Little Theatre.
 The Curve theatre has a musical adaptation of Scrooge.
 Your kids can meet Santa at the Santa Experience in Highcross shopping centre.
-Plus there’s some really lovely Christmas lights lighting up the shopping streets.
+Plus there are some really lovely Christmas lights lighting up the shopping streets.

 The Wheel of Light

 During our visit to Leicester, we had a ride on their Wheel of Light.
 It was raining and thankfully we didn’t get too wet as the gondolas are covered.
 A little rain had come in at the sides and the man helping us on dried the seats off for us.
 Now that is what I call service!

 Both the wheel of light and the ice skating rink are located in Jubilee square (just around the corner from the Cathedral).
 You will find the wheel of light here until the 6th January 2018.
 An adult ticket is £5.00 and £4.00 for a concession (child below 1.4m, student and OAP).
 A family ticket costs £15.00.
 One ride lasts approx. 8 to 10 minutes.
 We went around three times.
 Each gondola can seat up to 6 people and they have one special gondola with wheelchair access.